 Other key lawyers:

-- Acted for the claimant in a claim against her estranged father’s estate under the provisions of the Inheritance Act 1975.
+- Acted for the claimant, a long term partner of the deceased, in a claim for financial provision from his estate under the Inheritance Act 1975.